gautierbureau/helper/docker.md

 $> docker attache container_name
 ```

+`/var/lib/docker/`

-Some examples fo Dockerfile for multiple applications (and with GUI)
+Some examples for Dockerfile for multiple applications (and with GUI)

 https://github.com/jessfraz/dockerfiles